 The digital era has transformed thought leadership for corporate reputation.
 The rise of big data has enabled analytical experts to put quantitative assessments on the 'currency' of reputation.
 This comes at a time when public trust is declining aided by an abundance of fake news; the reputation of any organisation communicating information is critical.

-All organisations provide information, from government statistics, Facebook and financial advice to the press, product advertisements and NHS patient guidance.
+All organisations provide information, regardless of sector, whether government statistics, a plethora of social media posts, financial reports to investors, product advertisements or in the case of the NHS, patient guidance.
 In the information age the list is endless.
 This paper explores the concept of reputational currency and the role that internal audit has in providing assurance over how organisations are proactively managing their reputation, and its value.

 "Next to doing the right thing, the most important thing is to let people know you are doing the right thing."